jcoronelcortes/perform-2023-hotday/Unleash Log Analytics/content/05_DQL_Parsing/index.md

 ![Logs & Events Viewer](../../assets/images/parsingExample.png)

-### Step 1 - JSON Parsing
+### JSON Parsing

 As it is most likely that you have worked with JSON before, that is the first exercise that we will go through.
 Our hipstershop application is logging very useful data in JSON format.

+### Step 1 - Understanding the data

-Running the following simple query, we can see some of the useful parameters that we can use, like the response size in KB, response status code and response time of each one of the received requests:
+The following query gives us an idea of the useful parameters that we can use, like the response size in KB, response status code and response time of each one of the received requests:

 ```
 fetch logs
 |filter k8s.deployment.name == "frontend-*" AND matchesPhrase(content, "http.resp.took_ms")
 |fields content
-|limit 5
+|limit 3
 ```
 This will give you sample information of log entries with the information that we are looking for:
 ```